 • Detect and notify stakeholders of unanticipated events before they impact the business by using advanced technologies, including real-time sensor information and machine learning (ML) pattern recognition.

-Cloud-based technology such as ERP underpins all these advances.
-For example, PickerBots always set its sales goals monthly.
-But often these plans were delayed to let the executive team review and approve any changes, meaning operations was caught unawares.
+But first, companies need to get their own cultural and technology houses in order.
+Investing in cloud-based enterprise technology such as ERP is a critical first step and will underpin all further advances.
 A tool like NetSuite Planning and Budgeting automates planning processes and centralizes company financial and operational data, so finance teams can disseminate updates quickly.